Intro-to-SE-Spring-21/Group7Repo/README.md

 Coding languges to be used:
 * front-end: html/css/javascript
-* back-end: sqlite
+* back-end: php and sqlite
-* rest of the languages PHP